u235axe/FeOFu/1_Languages.md

 - High barrier of entry for the average programmer experienced in imperative languages.
 - Most of the packages are hard to understand for newcomers and they tend to be very "academic".
 - Scoping depends on spacing.
+- Namespace pollution by record accessor names forced to be unique globally

 ### Good parts